MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

 You now have the ``.hex`` file and need to extract the Heap dump.

+When using the tool in a multi-application context, additionnal sections must be dumped:
+- The dynamic features table:

+   dump ihex memory java_features_dynamic_start java_features_dynamic_end

+- features related sections.
+These will change depending on the board, number of features and other parameters.
+It is possible to dump the entire memory and let the :ref:`heap extractor<_sdk6_heapdumper_extract_heap>` sort the requiered sections instead.

+   dump ihex memory <ram_start_adress> <ram_end_adress>

 .. _sdk6_heapdumper_extract_heap:

 Extract the Heap dump from the ``.hex`` file